IBM/guardium-helm/README.md

 3. ✅ VA Scanner application automatically:
    - Reads the PEM certificate
    - Creates a PKCS12 keystore (`.p12` file) at runtime
-   - Imports the full certificate chain (including Internal Root CA)
+   - Imports the full certificate chain (including IBM Internal Root CA)
    - Uses this keystore for SSL/TLS validation

 **You do NOT need to:**